VCU-CS-Capstone/CS-25-337-Ramily-Creating-Community-Beyond-the-Weeks-of-Welcome/Status Reports/Status Report Spring Week 04.md

 Lukasz Kurgan

 ## 1) Accomplishments this week ##
-   - Received in depth priority list from project sponsor
+   - Completed 1st round of testing

 ## 2) Milestones to be completed next week ##
-   - Search for and research optimal software and coding language for the project
+   - Prepare for 2nd round of testing

 ## 3) Issues, problems or concerns ##
-   - No issues at the moment
+   - App stopped working on most of our devices